jermp/s_indexes/README.md

 uint32_t next_geq(uint32_t lower_bound) const;
 ```

-Given a collection of (at least 2) *sliced* sequences, it is possible to intersect and merge two sequences
+Given a collection of (at least 2) *sliced* sequences, it is possible to perform intersection and merging of the sequences:
-(see also `include/intersection.hpp` and `include/union.hpp`
-respectively):

 ```C++
 /* writes the result of the intersection between l and s to the output buffer,